Master of Science in Kinesiology, emphasis in:

 I have further questions.
 Who can I contact?

-The Graduate Advising Office is located on the third floor of the Gilchrist Building.
+The Graduate Advising Office is located on the first floor of the Gilchrist Building.
 Our office hours are Monday-Friday 8:00a.m. to 5:00 p.m.

 Office: Gibb Gilchrist Building